Spread Out Random Walks on Homogeneous Spaces: Introduction

 \subsection{Finite Volume Spaces}

-Let us start by reproducing one of the main results of \cite{BQ3} as motivating example.
-For the statement, recall that a probability measure $\nu$ on $X$ is called \emph{homogeneous} if there exists a closed subgroup $H$ of $G$ and a point $x\in X$ such that $\supp(\nu)=Hx$ and $\nu$ is $H$-invariant. \begin{theorem}[{Benoist--Quint \cite{BQ3}}] Let $G$ be a real Lie group, $\Gamma\subset G$ a lattice, and $\mu$ a compactly supported probability measure on $G$.
-Suppose that the closed subsemigroup $\S$ generated by $\supp(\mu)$ has the property that the Zariski closure of $\Ad(\S)$ in $\Aut(\g)$ is Zariski connected, semisimple, and has no compact factors.
-Then for every $x_0\in X$ there is a homogeneous probability measure $\nu_{x_0}$ with $\supp(\nu_{x_0})=\overline{\S x_0}$ and such that
+To illustrate the kind of description of the asymptotic behavior of a random walk we are interested in, let us reproduce one of the main results of~\cite{BQ3} as motivating example.
+For the statement, recall that a probability measure $\nu$ on $X$ is called \emph{homogeneous} if there exists a closed subgroup $H$ of $G$ and a point $x\in X$ such that $\supp(\nu)=Hx$ and $\nu$ is $H$-invariant. \begin{theorem}[{Benoist--Quint~\cite{BQ3}}] Let $G$ be a real Lie group, $\Gamma\subset G$ a lattice, and $\mu$ a compactly supported probability measure on $G$.
+Suppose that the closed subsemigroup $\calS$ generated by $\supp(\mu)$ has the property that the Zariski closure of $\Ad(\calS)$ in $\Aut(\g)$ is Zariski connected, semisimple, and has no compact factors.
+Then for every $x_0\in X$ there is a homogeneous probability measure $\nu_{x_0}$ with $\supp(\nu_{x_0})=\overline{\calS x_0}$ and such that

+as $n\to\infty$ in the weak* topology.
+In particular, whenever $\calS x_0$ is dense in $X$ the limiting distribution $\nu_{x_0}$ is the normalized Haar measure $m_X$. \end{theorem} Some questions left open by this theorem are listed by Benoist--Quint at the end of their survey~\cite{BQ:intro}.
+Among other things, they ask the following: \begin{enumerate} \item[(Q1)] Does convergence also hold for the non-averaged laws $\mathcal{L}(\Phi_n)=\mu^{*n}*\delta_{x_0}$? \item[(Q2)] Can the convergence be made effective? \end{enumerate}